dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-modal.md

 ```

 ### Capturing deletes
-To capture updates or deleted rows from your database, consider using dlt's [Postgres CDC replication feature](../../dlt-ecosystem/verified-sources/pg_replication), which is
+To capture updates or deleted rows from your Postgres database, consider using dlt's [Postgres CDC replication feature](../../dlt-ecosystem/verified-sources/pg_replication), which is
 useful for tracking changes and deletions in the data.

 ### Sync Multiple Tables in Parallel
 To sync multiple tables in parallel, map each table copy job to a separate container using [Modal.starmap](https://modal.com/docs/reference/modal.Function#starmap):